mrdanshih/mloop/README.md

 <li>  Loop a certain range of a song </li>
 <li>  Include a delay between loops  </li>
 </ul>

-## Introduction

-Developed at Hack UCI 2017, in 36 hours.

 ## Conceptual UI
 Though not fully deployed outside of a local server, a far more basic version of the front end UI can be viewed here: https://mloop.herokuapp.com/